UnagiLogic/UnagiLogic.github.io/README.md

 Commit 5: I didn't add a new rule to text I removed causing unintended issues.
 Resolving those and going to commit again.

 Commit 6-9: Messing around with CSS, working on making the inventory more responsive and looking better.

+Commit 10: Working on making the inventory visible and hidden when the user wants.